memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 #define DT_N_S_node_with_props_P_int_EXISTS 1
 ```

-We'll learn how to use those macros in the section about [Zephyr's devicetree API](#zephyrs-devicetree-api).
+We'll learn how to use those macros in the section about [Zephyr's Devicetree API](#zephyrs-devicetree-api).
 In this section, we just make sure that our bindings lead to some generated output for all supported types.
-In case you can't wait and want to have a more detailed look instead, I suggest you have a look at [Zephyr's great introduction to devicetree bindings](https://docs.zephyrproject.org/latest/build/dts/bindings-intro.html).
+In case you can't wait and want to have a more detailed look instead, I suggest you have a look at [Zephyr's great introduction to Devicetree bindings](https://docs.zephyrproject.org/latest/build/dts/bindings-intro.html).

 > **Note:** If you're experimenting and don't see any output, make sure that the `compatible` property is set correctly.
-The devicetree compiler does **not** complain in case it doesn't find a matching binding.
+The Devicetree compiler does **not** complain in case it doesn't find a matching binding.
 E.g., in case you have a typo in your `compatible` property, the application builds without warnings, but `devicetree_generated.h` won't have any content for the desired properties.

 ### Basic types

 In the previous article, we've seen all types supported by devicetrees in Zephyr.
 We'll now use the same node, but extend it by two properties called `enum-int` and `enum-string`, since *enum*erations are represented differently in bindings.
-In the previous article, we've seen that Zephyr's devicetree generator ignores _value_ labels.
+In the previous article, we've seen that Zephyr's Devicetree generator ignores _value_ labels.
 We'll throw in two of those, named `second_value` and `string_value`, for good practice, and also add the `label_with_props` for `/node_with_props`:

 `dts/playground/props-basics.overlay`
 ```dts